-Cellular responses to mechanical stimuli are often examined with mesenchymal stem cells or immortal malignant and non-malignant cell lines.
-Whereas immortal cell lines tend to proliferate more on stiffer substrata, we showed that normal <30y HMEC exhibited lineagedependent responses and that <55y HMEC were non-responsive to a physiological range of E (Fig 1).
-To better understand the differences between the normal and immortal nonmalignant states as a function of age, we examined immortal non-malignant cell lines derived from 2 young and 2 old primary HMEC strains by targeted inactivation of senescence barriers combined with unknown genomic errors(Stampfer et al., 2013).
-The cell lines, 240LMY (19y), 184Fp16s (21y), 122LMY (66y), and 805Pp16s (91y) (Fig S7) were cultured atop PA gels tuned from 200 to 2350Pa. cKit+ MPP from 240LMY and 184Fp16s cell lines gave rise to more K14+ MEP than LEP on glass compared to 200Pa PA gels (Fig 7A). cKit+ MPP from 122LMY and 805Pp16s gave rise to more K19+ LEP than MEP on glass compared to 200Pa PA gels (Fig 7B).
-Independent of age, all lineages of the immortal cell lines incorporated more EdU as rigidity increased (Fig 7C-F).
-YAP/TAZ nuclear translocation was detected both in <30y and >55y cell lines on PA gels from 200Pa to 2350Pa (Fig 7G-N).
-Thus immortalization of older HMEC restored sensitivity of the Hippo pathway to the physiological stiffness range, albeit abnormally because proliferation was no longer lineage dependent.
-The propensity of immortal cell lines to generate more MEP or LEP on extra-physiological substrata was consistent with the chronological age of the HMEC, suggesting that the intrinsic age-related changes were stable.
+Cellular responses to mechanical stimuli are often examined with mesenchymal stem cells or immortal malignant and nonmalignant cell lines.
+Whereas immortal cell lines tend to proliferate more on stiffer substrata, we showed that normal <30 years HMEC exhibited lineage-dependent responses and that

+<55 years HMEC were nonresponsive to a physiological range of E (Figure 1).
+To better understand the differences between the normal and immortal nonmalignant states as a function of age, we examined immortal nonmalignant cell lines derived from two young and two old primary HMEC strains by targeted inactivation of senescence barriers combined with unknown genomic errors (Stampfer et al., 2013).
+The cell lines, 240LMY (19 years), 184Fp16s (21 years), 122LMY (66 years), and 805Pp16s (91 years; Figure S7) were cultured atop PA gels tuned from 200 to 2,350 Pa. cKit+ MPP from 240LMY and 184Fp16s cell lines gave rise to more K14+ MEP than LEP on glass compared to 200 Pa PA gels (Figure 7A). cKit+ MPP from 122LMY and 805Pp16s gave rise to more K19+ LEP than MEP on glass compared to 200 Pa PA gels (Figure 7B).
+Independent of age, all lineages of the immortal cell lines incorporated more EdU as rigidity increased (Figures 7C-7F).
+YAP/TAZ nuclear translocation was detected both in <30 years and >55 years